opendocsg/slw-judgments-backfill/2016_SGHC_266/report.md

 _Other injuries_

-45     The Plaintiff claimed separately for a number of other injuries which are found in s/no 7 of Annexure A. She referred to _Shaw Linda Gillian v Chai Kang Wei Samuel_ [2009] SGHC 187 (“ _Shaw_ ”) in which the High Court awarded $40,000 to the plaintiff who had reduced dexterity, muscular strength, tone and co-ordination.
+45     The Plaintiff claimed separately for a number of other injuries which are found in s/no 7 of Annexure A. She referred to _Shaw Linda Gillian v Chai Kang Wei Samuel_ <span class="citation">[2009] SGHC 187</span> (“ _Shaw_ ”) in which the High Court awarded $40,000 to the plaintiff who had reduced dexterity, muscular strength, tone and co-ordination.
 The Plaintiff claimed $80,000.
 The Plaintiff said she had more medical issues which impacted her more severely than the precedent cited.

 46     The Defendant submitted that there was no evidence that Vitamin D deficiency had caused the Plaintiff pain and suffering.